NUS-HPC-AI-Lab/oh-my-server/docs/nscc.md

 1. Log in by `ssh <username>@nus.nscc.sg`
 2. Change to NSCC nodes by `ssh nscc04-ib0`.
 This is becauase NTU and NUS nodes cannot send data to outside internet.
 3. Clone `monitor.sh` and `nscc_monitor.py` from [monitor_job](https://github.com/FrankLeeeee/oh-my-server/blob/main/scripts/nscc/monitor_job)to your home directory
-4. Edit the `nscc_monitor.py` with your email account and STMP authorization key.
+4. Edit the `FROM_ADDR` and `PASSWORD` in `nscc_monitor.py` with your email account and STMP authorization key.
 5. Change the path to Anaconda and `nscc_monitor.py` in `monitor.sh`
 6. Run `nohup bash ./monitor.sh <JOB_ID> <RECEIVER_EMAIL> <INTERVAL> > ./nohup.log 2>&1 &`

 The `nohup` command will run in the background even if you exit from your terminal.
 This will produce two output files, one is `nohup.log` and `monitor_<job_id>.log`. `monitor_<job_id>.log` will show you the status of the script. `<INTERVAL>` is set to be 600 by default which means it will check the status of the job every 10 min.

+This script will run with Python 3.8.
+If you have lower Python3 version, you might have issue with the server setup in the `nscc_monitor.py`, but it is simply syntax error which be solved by google easily (`smtplib` updates some API from Python 3.7 onwards)